-LUMCON is a consortium of Louisiana’s higher education institutions. that endeavor to focus and strengthen the effectiveness of foundational marine science, through research and education, needed to address the environmental and socioeconomic challenges facing Louisiana and the nation.
-Some consortium-member institutions cannot take full advantage of opportunities at LUMCON’s Marine Center in Cocodrie because of limits to student access (usually financial or distance).
-Other barriers can make these challenges to access even greater for institutions that serve students who are traditionally underserved and/or underrepresented in STEM and marine science.
+LUMCON is a consortium that endeavors to focus and strengthen the effectiveness of marine science, through research and education, needed to address the environmental and socioeconomic challenges facing Louisiana and the nation.
+We understand that a lot of people face challenges to accessing marine science education opportunities.
+Other barriers can make these challenges to access even greater for institutions and organizations that serve students who are traditionally underserved and/or underrepresented in STEM and marine science.
 LUMCON can help to support any student, educator, or faculty member that wants to provide marine science opportunities by establishing a Marine Science Club or enriching the content and activities provided by an existing club.

 • Access – Give every student the opportunity to engage in a variety of aspects of marine science in order to promote interest and knowledge.